JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 2. Select **Add build step** and for **Runner type**, specify **Qodana**.

-   In the following steps, specify additional parameters for Qodana's `docker run` command, which you can also see in the [Qodana IntelliJ Docker Image readme](https://www.jetbrains.com/help/qodana/qodana-intellij-docker-readme.html).
+   In the following steps, specify additional parameters for Qodana's `docker run` command, which you can also see in the [Qodana for JVM Docker Image readme](https://www.jetbrains.com/help/qodana/?qodana-jvm-docker-readme).

-3. Select the checkbox next to **Code Inspections** (stands for the Qodana IntelliJ linter).
+3. Select the checkbox next to **Code Inspections** (stands for the Qodana for JVM linter).

    >You can disable certain inspections later via [`qodana.yaml`](https://www.jetbrains.com/help/qodana/qodana-yaml.html#exclude-paths) or [Profile settings](https://www.jetbrains.com/help/qodana/ui-overview.html#Adjust+your+inspection+profile) in your HTML report.